kurekagura/SetupGuide/MMDetection/HowToTest.md

 ```
 e.g.)
 ```
-(...)UserWarning:
+(...)mmdetection\mmdet\utils\setup_env.py:33: UserWarning:
 Setting OMP_NUM_THREADS environment variable for each process to be 1 in default, to avoid your system being overloaded, please further tune the variable for optimal performance in your application as needed.
-(...)UserWarning:
+(...)mmdetection\mmdet\utils\setup_env.py:43: UserWarning:
-Setting MKL_NUM_THREADS environment variable for each process to be 1 in default, to avoid your system being overloaded, please further tune the variable for optimal performance in your application as needed.
+Setting MKL_NUM_THREADS environment variable for each process to be 1 in default, to avoid your system being overloaded, please further tune the variable for optimal performance in your application as needed. loading annotations into memory...
-(...)
-loading annotations into memory...
 Done (t=0.57s)
 creating index...